Nonlinear FM Waveform

 Samples

-- the output signal of the block, which has the form of a sequence of samples, the number of which is determined by the parameters Number of samples in output. -
+is the output signal of the block, which has the form of a sequence of samples, the number of which is determined by the parameter Number of samples in output. -

-- the output signal of the block having the form of several pulses, the number of which is determined by the Number of pulses in output parameters.
+`Pulses' is the output signal of the block, which has the form of several pulses, the number of which is determined by the parameter Number of pulses in output.

 |